seanbutler/3DWebTechCourse/_assignments/01-AssignmentSpecification.markdown

 In the following criteria marks will be awarded for the quality of your submission.

+Thematic Achievements | Percentage
+:---|:---
+Gameplay (Challenging & Compelling Fun)        | 20%
+Visuals (Beautiful or Cool Looking)            | 20% Web Page (On The Web with well deigned page)   | 10% Extra (Sound, Music, Surprise Me)              | 15% Total                                          | 65%

-For Example: There are 10% possible marks for the gameplay, that is independent of the quality of your visuals.
+For Example: There are 20% possible marks for the gameplay, that is independent of the quality of your visuals.
 Games that play poorly, have little enhancement or sophistication will get few marks here.

-For Example: There are 10% possible marks for visuals, that is independent of the quality of your gameplay.
+For Example: There are 20% possible marks for visuals, that is independent of the quality of your gameplay.
 Art Direction, Coherent Environment, etc will contribute here.

-Thematic Achievements | Percentage
-:---|:---
-Gameplay (Does it Play, Is It Fun) | 20%
-Visuals (Beautiful, Cool Looking)  | 20%
-Web Page (Hosted On The Web)       | 10%
-Extra (Sound, Music, Surprise Me)  | 15%
-Total | 65%

 ## Hints on How to Obtain these Thematic Marks

-- Moving Obstacles, Timer, Jumps, Powerups, Collectables, etc.
+- Gameplay - Moving Obstacles, Timer, Jumps, Powerups, Collectables, etc, Multiple Levels, etc
-- Multiple Levels
-- Nice webpage
-- Thematic Changes per level
+- Coherent Artistic Theme & Concept across the game
-- Thematic Changes per level
+- Visual Environmental Changes per level
-- Visual Change with Gameplay Context
+- Visual FX & Music Change with Gameplay Context
+- Webpage style attractive and consistent with game art direction

 ## Controlled Conditions